To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 Grind Settings for popular coffee grinders

-For making your life easier, we have added the grind settings of the seven most popular grinders.
+To make your life easier, I have added the grind settings of the seven most popular grinders.

-The grind settings for every grinder are different, that’s because every brand manufacture grinders according to their design.
+The grind settings for every grinder are different, that’s because every brand manufactures grinders according to their design.

 If you have one of the following models, just copy the grind settings from this table and grind your beans to prepare a delicious and perfect cup of coffee.